 When left unchecked, long-term elevated stress levels can be damaging to your health and manifest themselves in many ways from gut issues, anxiety, sleep disorders and high blood pressure, and the associated health problems that can come downstream of it.

+The Stress Cup infographic (below) demonstrates what we should be aiming for.
 Whilst we all aim to strive for the cup on the right, the reality tends to be somewhere in the middle.
 Stress and lack of sleep severely hinder your recovery capacity.

 The more we can optimise our lifestyle, i.e. better diet, deeper sleep and reduced stress, the quicker we’ll recover, and the faster we can improve our physiques.